* 2014 Changes, or clarifications, are in red.

 - Race positions will be posted on the line up board(s) in pit area(s).
 It is the driver's responsibility to know his/her position.
 All races will be aligned in the pit area(s).
 Drivers will be called to line-up in pit area(s) as designated by pit stewards.
 Pit stewards are empowered to place a car tailback or disqualify a car at any time.
 A car is required to be in, or near, the staging area at the time the race is allowed onto the track.
 If you do not enter the track when the pit steward allows cars onto the track, you will be placed tailback of that race.
 If the start of a race is delayed because of your car, you will start tailback of that race - UNLESS, you have raced in the previous race, and in that case, your car that you will be racing MUST be in the staging area(s).
 (IF YOU FINISH IN A TECH QUALIFYING POSITION, YOU MUST REPORT TO THE TECH INSPECTION AREA, BEFORE YOU GO THE STAGING AREA TO EXCHANGE CARS.)
 NO EXCEPTIONS.
 Your next car may also be located in the tech area.
 There will be a time allowance for you to get into your next car, as long as your car is in the staging, or tech, area, and you change cars within the sight of a pit steward, or other track official.

-- All line-ups will be made before 6:30 PM, and posted to the pit boards as soon as possible.
+- All line-ups will be made before 7:15 PM, and posted to the pit boards as soon as possible.
 Races will start at 7:30 PM.
-Drivers MUST sign themselves in.
 Check the line-up board(s) for your line-up position.
 If you wish to run tailback for the night (or that race), you must tell a track official.
 If a car does not line up for the race, all other cars in that line will move straight forward in the line-up.
 (We do not cross or ‘X’ the line-ups.)

-- If there are less than twenty (20) cars in a single class, at the close of driver sign-in, all cars in that class will qualify or “lock” into the “A” Feature and will be lined up “heads up” via their finishing positions in the heat racing passing points “pool” except the top eight (8).
-(See rule below.)
+- If there are less than twenty (20) cars in a single class, at the close of driver sign-in, all cars in that class will move into the “A” Feature, but will still follow qualification procedures outlined above.
 If more cars arrive AFTER sign in close, the track management will make a decision as to whether or not to run a “B” Feature or increase the number of “A” Feature cars.

 - Once you start a race program in a specific car, you will NOT be allowed to change cars for the remainder of the program.
 NO EXCEPTIONS.